 2. Secondly because every clinical trial in which one group is put on a low GL diet and the other an Atkin’s style diet, have shown equal weight loss, although one study showed slightly more fat loss on the low GL diet, and better cardiovascular risk reduction, compared to a high protein diet.

 Harvard’s Professor of Nutrition, David Ludwig, one of the world’s leading expert on carbohydrates, agrees.
-"Replacing added sugars and refined starchy foods with unprocessed carbohydrate, healthful fats and proteins may provide many of the benefits of a very low carbohydrate diet, without having to eliminate an entire class of nutritious (and delicious) foods.”
+“Replacing added sugars and refined starchy foods with unprocessed Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or…, healthful fats and proteins may provide many of the benefits of a very low carbohydrate diet, without having to eliminate an entire class of nutritious (and delicious) foods.”

 3. The third reason is that I have yet to see any evidence that switching the body’s metabolism over into ketosis, that is burning ketones for energy instead of glucose, does anything magical.
 Atkins claimed that, somehow, the body would lose more weight/fat by expending more calories (more out than in) but studies didn’t confirm this.
 However, this is not an easy thing to study.
 You’d have to have two groups on exactly the same ‘calories in’ from diet and exactly the same ‘calories out’ from exercise in a ‘metabolic chamber’ which measures the calories/energy you burn as heat loss, as well as measuring weight and fat loss.